CU (power line)

-The designation most likely refers to two Minnesota-based power generation/transmission cooperatives that originally partnered to build the Coal Creek plant and associated line - Cooperative Power Association and United Power Association, which later merged to become Great River Energy.
-Great River Energy recently announced that the mine-mouth plant that supplies this line, Coal Creek Station, will be decommissioned in 2022, unless another entity steps up to acquire (and continue operating) the plant, leaving the future of this line in doubt.
+The designation refers to the two Minnesota-based power generation/transmission cooperatives that built the line and Coal Creek Station as a joint venture: Cooperative Power Association and United Power Association (both later merged to become Great River Energy).
+As part of Minnesota's commitment to carbon-free energy, Great River Energy announced intentions to close the mine and begin demolition of the plant in 2022.
+A group of people stepped up to take over ownership, ensuring the region's largest power plant will continue as long as economically feasible.

 The CU project controversy in 1978 and 1979 was a result of protests by farm landowners in the path of the CU line right of way.

 The CU line, which went in service in 1978, can transfer an electrical power of 1,000 megawatts at a symmetrical transmission voltage of 400 kV.
 An overhead line connection 436 miles (710 kilometers) long is used, with two conductors per pole.
 Thyristor static inverters are used.